Make Your Life Extraordinary

 Private Pilots are licensed to fly any single-engine, non-high performance aeroplane requiring a single pilot for operation; they may also fly any additional aeroplane endorsed on their licence—including multi-engine, seaplanes and high performance aircraft—in any condition of flight—including day, night or in cloud conditions—provided they obtain the necessary training and certifications on their Private Pilot Licence.

 Important for those seeking to become professional pilots, the Private Pilot Licence is the required qualification established by Transport Canada for those seeking entrance into Commercial Pilot Licence Training.
-This program, then, is the starting point for all those seeking a pilot licence in Canada.
+This program is the starting point for all those seeking a pilot licence in Canada.

 Overview of Pilot Training